olefirenko/vue-google-autocomplete/README.md

 * Load more than one autocompletion inputs (I could not achieve this with existing vue components)
 * Getting geolocation data (latitude, longitude) for found address object along with other address data (country, city, state, county, street, house number, zip code).
 So no need to do additional geocode request on backend side.
 * No external dependencies
 * You can get access to underlying [PlaceResult object](https://developers.google.com/maps/documentation/javascript/reference#PlaceResult) to get more details about found location.
+You are able to specify the specific fields you want to fetch from the PlaceResult object.
 * You can limit results to specific country or use users geolocation data

 ## Installation